Pastor Takes Healthcare Into His Own Hands: By Farming!

 Just outside of Raleigh, North Carolina, there’s a little town of Conetoe — population 300 and predominately African American.
 The town is surrounded by farmland, but the nearest grocery store is 10 miles away, making it one of the country’s many “food deserts,” where fresh, nutritious food is not readily available.

+“The cause of the funerals was was poor access to healthcare and poor access to affordable healthy food.”
 That’s where Rev. Richard Joyner, a local pastor, stepped in and stepped up.

 So Joyner started a community garden and enlisted local children to help him care for it.
 Today, his nonprofit, the Conetoe Family Life Center, manages more than 20 plots of land, including one 25-acre site.